 What a professional inspection covers:

 Moss is the primary life-shortener for Seattle roofs.
 It's not cosmetic.
 Moss roots (rhizoids) penetrate beneath shingle edges, lifting them and breaking the watertight seal.
+Washington State University Extension's Pacific Northwest moss research documents that moss species common to our region can establish visible colonies within 6 to 18 months of spore landing and grow 2 to 3 inches annually without treatment.
 Moss holds up to 20 times its weight in water — functioning as a permanent sponge against your shingles through Seattle's wet months.
 That constant moisture contact accelerates deterioration 30 to 50% faster than an unmossed roof and eventually causes the plywood or OSB decking beneath your shingles to rot.

 Our complete moss prevention guide for Seattle covers the full treatment system in detail.
 The summary for lifespan purposes: